computationalneurobiology/ComputationalNeurobiology.github.io/members.md

   html_document
 ---
 <!---
+README:
 This is really annoying to edit - the tables are really finicky about spaces - maybe convert to something else - r markdown?
-The table widths are relative to the longest column, hence the &nbsp; &nbsp; padding to make sure alignment is right -->
+The table widths are relative to the longest column, hence the &nbsp; &nbsp; padding to make sure alignment is right Also it's best to edit it with a text editor that doesn't wrap lines -->

 #### Leon French, Principal Investigator
 +------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------+